Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: OBSERVATIONS

-At the same time with the ISLE J-band observations, we also conducted photometric observations for the same transit of GJ3470b in optical wavelengths by using the 50-cm MITSuME telescope at Okayama Astrophysical Observatory.
-The telescope is equipped with three 1024 $\times$ 1024 pixels CCD cameras, enabling to obtain $I_\mathrm{c}$, $R_\mathrm{c}$, and $g'$ band images simultaneously \citep{2005NCimC..28..755K,2010AIPC.1279..466Y}.
-The each camera has the pixel scale of 1$''$.5 pixel$^{-1}$ for the field of view of 26$' \times$ 26$'$.
+Simultaneously with the ISLE $J$-band observations, we also conducted photometric observations for the transit of GJ3470b in optical wavelengths by using the 50-cm MITSuME telescope at the Okayama Astrophysical Observatory.
+The telescope is equipped with three 1024 $\times$ 1024 pixels CCD cameras, enabling it to obtain $I_\mathrm{c}$-, $R_\mathrm{c}$-, and $g'$-band images simultaneously \citep{2005NCimC..28..755K,2010AIPC.1279..466Y}.
+Each camera has a pixel scale of 1$''$.5 pixel$^{-1}$ for a FOV of 26$' \times$ 26$'$.

-The telescope was defocused so that the FWHM of stellar PSF is about 10 pixels, or $\sim$15$''$, for the same purpose as the ISLE observations.
-We note that the contamination light from objects surrounding the target star is negligible because there is no object brighter than 20 and 16 magnitudes in any band within 10$''$ and 20$''$, respectively, from GJ3470 in the SDSS photometric catalog \citep{2011yCat.2306....0A}.
+At the beginning of the observations, we set the FOV so that the target star was nearly the center of the respective CCDs.
+Thanks to the wide FOV, there were dozens of stars brighter than 15 mag in each band in the FOV that could potentially be good comparison stars for relative photometry.
+The telescope was defocused so that the FWHM of the stellar PSF is about 10 pixels, or $\sim$15$''$, for the same purpose as the ISLE observations.
+We note that the contamination light from objects surrounding the target star is negligible because there is no object brighter than 20 and 16 magnitudes in any band within 10$''$ and 20$''$, respectively, from GJ3470 in the Sloan Digital Sky Survey (SDSS) photometric catalog \citep{2011yCat.2306....0A}.
+We started the MITSuME observations about 35 minutes behind the ISLE observations.
 The exposure time was set to 60 s.
 The dead time including readout time for each exposure was 3 s for all bands.
 The observing log is compiled in Table \ref{tbl:obslog}.

-Because this telescope has no mechanical auto-guiding system and previously caused large tracking error ($\sim$100 pixels) over several hours, we have developed a self-guiding software which calculates the displacement of stellar centroid positions on the last-observed $I_\mathrm{c}$-band image relative to a reference image, then feeds back it to the telescope to correct the tracking error soon after the last image is obtained.
-By using this self-guiding software, the stellar centroid displacement during the observations for GJ3470 were kept with 1.4 and 0.5 pixels in RMS for X (right ascension) and Y (declination) directions, respectively, for all the three bands.
+Because this telescope has no mechanical auto-guiding system and previously caused a large tracking error ($\sim$100 pixels) over several hours, we have developed a self-guiding software that calculates the displacement of the stellar centroid positions on the last-observed $I_\mathrm{c}$-band image relative to a reference image, then feeds it back to the telescope to correct the tracking error soon after the last image is obtained (within a few seconds).
+By using this self-guiding software, the stellar centroid displacement during the observations for GJ3470 were kept with 1.4 and 0.5 pixels in rms for the X (right ascension) and Y (declination) directions, respectively, for all the three bands.